 A Community Improvement Plan is a financial municipal tool that municipalities can use to assist in the redevelopment and improvement of commercial businesses.
 The Community Improvement Plan sets out programs and strategies for improving the built, economic and social environment in designated areas.

-The proposed five (5) funding programs through the Community Improvement Plan are detailed in the flyers below.
+The five (5) funding programs through the Community Improvement Plan are detailed in the flyers below.